Frequently Asked Questions

 Q: Does my child need to be potty trained in order to start school?

-No, we will help encourage those who need it to achieve their potty training goals!
+No, and we will help encourage those who need it to achieve their potty training goals!

 Q: Is there a set curriculum?